TwistedMaze/CViewFactory/README.md

 - GTK4 CSS styling support using `GtkCssProvider`
 - Simple demo app for beginners
 - Shared library output for reuse in other GTK applications

 ---

+## 📚 What is GTK?

+GTK (GIMP Toolkit) is a free, cross-platform toolkit for building graphical user interfaces (GUIs).
+GTK4 is the latest version and runs on Linux, macOS, and Windows.
+This library simplifies GTK4 by providing an easy way to manage multiple screens and switch between them—allowing you to focus on learning C and building something tangible without wrestling with complex GUI code.

+---